denoland/manual/tools/dependency_inspector.md

 ## Dependency Inspector

-`deno info [URL]` will inspect ES module and all of its dependencies.
+`deno info [URL]` will inspect an ES module and all of its dependencies.

 ```shell
 deno info https://deno.land/std@0.67.0/http/file_server.ts